verhas/javageci/DOCUGEN.md

 The identifier of the segment is `MarkdownSegmentSplitHelper_patterns` and this is also the name of the snippet it uses.
-The snippet when collected contains some lines that we do not need in the documentation therefore the generator with the mnemonic `skip` is used.
-Also the lines have to be trimmed therefore `trim` is also configured.
-As a matter of fact the skipper generator does not need much configuration and the trimming generator is invoked using the default parameters.
-In this case we just write "do" as a configuration string.
-In that case the id of the configuration is `do` and this is generally ignored.
+The snippet when collected contains some lines that we do not need in the documentation, therefore, the generator with the mnemonic `skip` is used.
+Also, the lines have to be trimmed therefore `trim` is also configured.
+As a matter of fact, the skipper generator does not need many configurations and the trimming generator is invoked using the default parameters.
+In this case, we just write "do" as a configuration string.
+In that case, the id of the configuration is `do` and this is generally ignored.

 It is important that in case a snippet modifier is to be executed but does not need configuration then it cannot just be configured with the empty string.
 For example `trim=""` will not run the trimmer.
-Empty string means that the modifier is not configured to run.
+The empty string means that the modifier is not configured to run.

 The generator with the mnemonic `regex` is configured with one